alterNERDtive/VoiceAttack-EliteScreenshots/README.md

 ### File Name Template

-The default file name for screenshots is `%datetime%-%cmdr%-%system%-%body%.png`.
+The default file name for screenshots is `%datetime%-%cmdr%-%system%-%body%` (plus the `.png` extension).

 You can set your own file name template by setting the `EliteScreenshots.format#` text variable in VoiceAttack.